 Are there any other techniques used in the manufacture of motor cores?

 Aside from stamping, lamination stacking, and bonding, the motor cores manufactured also use other techniques.
-These may include lamination prototype design, laser cutting, CNC machining, and advanced additive manufacturing methods employed in some specialized motor designs.
+These may include lamination prototype design, laser cutting, wire cutting, and stator winding.

 Which materials are commonly used in the manufacture of motor cores?

 The most common material used to manufacture motor cores is electrical steel, also known as silicon steel or transformer steel.
 Its low core loss and high magnetic permeability make it ideal for minimizing energy losses and maximizing motor efficiency.
-A small portion uses alloys.
+A small portion uses alloys, such as amorphous alloys, nickel alloys, and cobalt alloys.